itemsapi/crawler/README.md

 - easy to manage data (import / export)
 - crawling many different websites at the same time
 - cli
+- easy to monitor status (to see what's going on)

 ## Inspirations